Information Governance, Privacy & Security

 Enterprise data, whether stored on servers, in the cloud or on employee devices, presents new challenges and opportunities for organisations.
-As data volumes increase, these challenges range broadly, from securely storing data in compliance with data privacy regulations to implementing data governance and preservation policies for legal obligations.
+As data volumes increase, these challenges become wide-ranging, from securely storing data in compliance with data privacy regulations to implementing data governance and preservation policies for legal obligations.
 FTI Consulting provides the people, processes and technologies to deliver solid improvements with demonstrable value for organisations.

-With decades of combined experience, our global senior team assists in developing, implementing and documenting tailored information governance programmes that reduce corporate risk, secure data, improve the e-discovery process, and enable faster and deeper insight into data.
-Clients rely on our skilled ability to produce defensible documentation, and our credentials and experience to testify in court about the methods used for any information governance project.
+With decades of combined experience, our global team assists in developing, implementing and documenting tailored information governance programmes that reduce corporate risk, secure data, improve the e-discovery process and enable faster and deeper insight into data.
+Clients rely on our ability to produce defensible documentation and on our credentials and experience to testify in court about the methods used for any information governance project.
 Learn more

-To ensure compliance with regulatory requirements, prevent costly issues, and maintain business continuity, FTI Consulting provides a broad range of information governance services, including designing and implementing global information governance programmes, policies and procedures; conducting enterprise-wide data mapping and remediation programmes; properly identifying and protecting sensitive data, including personal data, client information and intellectual property; securing proprietary data when employees leave or divestitures or mergers occur; and migrating data to cloud applications and remediating information within legacy applications.
+To ensure compliance with regulatory requirements, prevent costly issues and maintain business continuity, FTI Consulting provides a broad range of information governance services, including designing and implementing global information governance programmes, policies and procedures; conducting enterprise-wide data mapping and remediation programmes; properly identifying and protecting sensitive data, including personal data, client information and intellectual property; securing proprietary data when employees leave or divestitures or mergers occur; migrating data to cloud applications; and remediating information within legacy applications.

-Our senior practitioners assess your situation and deploy the right people, processes and technologies to deliver desired results.
-This combination, tailored to your organisation and its specific goals, delivers data compliance and cost savings objectives with demonstrable value to your organisation.
+Our senior practitioners assess each client’s situation and deploy the right people, processes and technologies to deliver the desired results.
+This combination of inputs, tailored to the organisation and its specific goals, achieves data compliance and cost savings, with demonstrable value to the client organisation.

 As reliance on personal data grows, companies must continue to innovate in the face of increased privacy regulation,...

-As reliance on personal data grows, companies must continue to innovate in the face of increased privacy regulation, personal data breaches, evolving privacy expectations from customers, and profitability demands from shareholders.
-Organisations across the globe now face a profoundly complex regulatory, reputational and operational data privacy risk environment.
-Firms also need to conduct proper due diligence, including assessing what personal data is being acquired, the legal basis for its use and how it is being protected to preserve deal value and avoid costly class action litigation or government investigations.
-Our team delivers practical solutions that not only reduce risks associated with privacy compliance obligations, but also identify and increase the value in personal data.
+As reliance on personal data grows, companies must continue to innovate in the face of increased privacy regulation, personal data breaches, evolving privacy expectations from customers and profitability demands from shareholders.
+Organisations across the globe now face a profoundly complex environment with respect to data privacy risk — a risk that can be regulatory, reputational and operational.
+Firms also need to conduct proper due diligence, including assessing what personal data is being acquired, the legal basis for its use and how it is being protected; this is necessary to preserve deal value and avoid costly class action litigation or government investigations.
+Our team delivers practical solutions that reduce risks associated with privacy compliance obligations while identifying and increasing the value of personal data.

-Our global senior team has decades of field experience and is adept at designing, implementing and monitoring solutions around diverse global privacy regulations.
-Our goal is to deliver meaningful, “regulator ready” results that improve personal data handling practices throughout your enterprise.
+Our global senior team has decades of field experience and is adept at designing, implementing and monitoring solutions to comply with diverse global privacy regulations.
+Our goal is to deliver meaningful, “regulator ready” results that improve personal data handling practices throughout the enterprise.

 An organisation’s data — whether stored on servers, in the cloud or on employee devices —...